 Rufus honed his wrestling skills, practicing all sorts of moves and holds known only to those who love the sport.
 Every morning after rising from bed, Rufus left his straw scattered and hurried out of the training camp.
 Cousin Rudy didn’t complain.

 And so life continued until the Christmas season was upon the North Pole.
 The reindeer trained constantly as Rudy put them through their paces over and over again in an effort to achieve elusive perfection.

-Christmas Eve was one day away when an unfortunate and merciless evil befell Santa’s stables.
+Christmas Eve was one day away when a merciless evil befell Santa’s stables.

 It was the flu.
-The virus swept over the stables and from deer to deer, dropping one after another onto their perfectly rectangular straw beds.
+The virus swept through the stables.
+It moved deer to deer, dropping one after another onto their perfectly rectangular straw beds.
 Mrs. Claus busily cooked and delivered hot lichen soup to the fallen reindeer in hopes of reviving them for the long Christmas night.

 The cure didn’t work.
 It was the swine flu, and everyone knows pigs and reindeer aren’t compatible.
 No reindeer, no Christmas.
 What was Santa to do?

 Only Rufus remained healthy.
 That had not escaped Santa’s attention.
 Despite Rudy’s objections, Santa summoned Rufus on Christmas Eve morning.

 “Ho, Ho, Ho,” Santa said with little conviction.
 “Christmas is in danger.
 Rufus, can you lead my sleigh tonight?”